 Work from Home arrangement

 Many businesses are sensibly advising employees to work from home rather than attending the normal workplace, due to the Coronavirus pandemic.
 Tier 2 and Tier 5 Sponsors are normally required to notify the Home Office of such changes of circumstances.
-However, due to the current exceptional situation, we will not require sponsors to do so if working from home is directly related to the pandemic.
+However, due to the current exceptional situation, sponsors are not required to do so if working from home is directly related to the pandemic.
 Other changes must still be reported as usual.

 Waiver from some Absence reporting